Babraham: Babraham in literature

 F. L. Lucas's novel Doctor Dido (Cassell, London, 1938) is set in Babraham and its environs in the period 1792–1812.
 With much local and antiquarian detail, it tells the story of Samuel Plampin, Doctor of Divinity at Cambridge and vicar of St Peter's Babraham, who brings to the vicarage as his housekeeper a young Frenchwoman he finds in Cambridge, a destitute refugee from the Terror.

-Rupert Brooke's poem The Old Vicarage, Grantchester, include the line "Strong men have cried like babes, bydam, To hear what happened at Babraham."
+Rupert Brooke's poem The Old Vicarage, Grantchester, includes the line "Strong men have cried like babes, bydam, To hear what happened at Babraham."

 Evelyn Barnard's children's book The Brothers Are Walking is set in Babraham.